by Sirius Fourside

-Since only female cannabis plants produce buds, most growers are very interested in the gender of their plants!
-This means it would be incredibly convenient if there was a way to look at cannabis seeds and be able to definitively identify the gender.
-As appealing as that idea is, there just isn't a consistent way to visually identify the sex of cannabis seeds.
-Despite that fact, there is this persistent diagram that has been circulating the internet since at least 2008 and we get a few questions about it every year even though it's simply not true.
+Since only female cannabis plants produce buds, most growers are very interested in knowing the gender of their plants!
+It would be incredibly convenient if there was a way to look at cannabis seeds and be able to definitively identify the gender.
+As appealing as that idea is, there just isn’t a consistent way to visually identify the sex of cannabis seeds.
+Despite that fact, there is this persistent diagram that has been circulating the internet since at least 2008 and we get a few questions about it every year even though it’s simply not true.

 This is Not an Effective Way to Identify Plant Gender!
 Growers Have Asked Us Regularly About This Misleading Diagram Since At Least 2008.
 Let’s Put This Myth to Rest!